 Remote Patient Monitoring and Chronic Care Management is covered by most major insurances, including Medicare and Medicaid.
 There are, at times, co-pays associated with insurance billing at any medical office.
 However, at OCHS we work with ‘Friends of Our Community’ a 501-C that covers co-pays for low to no income patients.
 We also accept many critically ill patients without insurance that need access to blood pressure devices, glucometers and pulse oximeters.

-Those that have chronic conditions that can be measured and/or improved with medical tools, patient education and with proper monitoring.
+Individuals who have chronic conditions that can be measured and or improved with medical tools, patient education and with proper monitoring qualify for the program.

 Having a PCP is a requirement for being on our monitoring platform.
 When a patient comes to us without a provider, we make referrals to the physicians in the community.
 We work directly with your provider team to send them monthly reports of your readings.
 This allows your PCP to better manage your care plan and assists them with interpreting the best method of care for you overall.